What is digital transformation, and why is it non-negotiable in 2026?

 - RPA (Robotic Process Automation): automating repetitive, rule-based tasks

-- Workflow automation: approval processes, notifications, escalations
+- Workflow automation: approvals, notifications, escalations

 - Integration platforms: n8n, Make, Zapier — connecting systems without code